 Once, she came across my collection of essential oils.
-Once I explained their uses, she began to use them in her cleaning products.
-Now, she experiments with different combinations and creates her own room sprays!
+After I explained their uses, she began to use them in her cleaning products.
+Now, she experiments with different combinations and creates her own room sprays and cleaners!

 I love the fact that she gives this extra effort to make the house a more pleasant place to be.
 It demonstrates that she really cares about the work that she does, and gives it her best effort every single time.

-Final Thoughts on Productivity Tips from a Professional House Cleaner
+Final Thoughts on Productivity Boosts: 6 Tips to Get More Done In a Day

 - Have everything you need easily accessible

 - Determine a Sequence for the Activities That Need to be Done, and Stick To It

 - Focus on the Work and Eliminate Distractions

 - Give Something Extra

 I admire Rosa’s focus and dedication to her work, and I have learned much about productivity from her.
 She may not have a fancy job with a big corner office, but she takes pride in her work and performs at her best every time.